Editions

 The ways in which NFL players spend their Thanksgiving Day

-As you prepare for Thanksgiving Day with your family and friends, spare a thought for the players of the NFL who will be missing the turkey and stuffing this year as they will be busy playing in NFL’s Week 12.
-Indeed, this Thanksgiving Day the league will be offering fans an exciting triple-header, followed by the first-ever Black Friday game, and then a slate of 11 games on Sunday i.e., all 32 teams will be in action this week and so many players will be away from those that they love.
+As you prepare for Thanksgiving Day with your family and friends, spare a thought for the players of the NFL who will be missing the turkey and stuffing this year as they will be busy playing on turkey day.
+Indeed, this Thanksgiving Day the league will be offering fans an exciting triple-header, followed by the Black Friday game, and then games on Sunday i.e., all 32 teams will be in action this week and so many players will be away from those that they love.
 This brings us to the question of how they cope and moreover, what do they do?

 According to former Ravens DE Ryan Riddle who is now with the Bleacher Report, “Family togetherness can often take the form of teammates turned friends sharing a makeshift turkey dinner in a half-empty apartment.
 Although I was away from my family, there was still something uniquely special about my first Thanksgiving in the NFL shared with a few fellow rookie teammates.
 It was odd spending this day designed for family with relative strangers, but it was also great to get to know guys on the team a little bit better outside of the football environment.”
 Riddle continued explaining, “There really is very little opportunity, if any, for most players who are far from home to fly back to their families for Thanksgiving.
 This may be the worst day of practice of the year, especially when that practice happens to be outdoors in the middle of a New York ice storm.”

-OK, but surely NFL players do other things on Thanksgiving Day?
+Other things NFL players do on Thanksgiving Day

 As a matter of fact they do.
 In general there are three common ways in which the NFL’s players spend their Thanksgiving Days which we’ve outlined below: